 1. Traveling Wallet

 Your passport, your boarding tickets, your Visa or special permits, and now your vaccination certificates.
 Where would you put all these?
-Of course, you can have them in your bag.
-But you’ll probably need these documents in those times when you have an endless row of tourists behind you.
-So, avoid the trouble – that airports have thousands of – and keep all the essential documents in one place.
+Of course, you can have them in your bag but it’s best to have them in one place in order to avoid losing them.
+Hence, travel wallets!

 Though most commendable hostels provide lockers, not all of them have locks, so you’ll better have your own.
 A padlock won’t take space in your bag, and it assures you to keep all your belongings safe while you’re out.